tombusby/cypherpunk-research/README.md

 ## Notable Orginisations (A-Z)

 * [Electronic Frontier Foundation](organisations/eff.md)
-* [Paralelni Polis](organisations/paralelni_polis.md) - Runs a cypherpunk cafe and coworking/hacker-space in Prague, Czechia called The Institute of Crypto-Anarchy, The first (and maybe only) phisical location to only accept payment in Bitcoin
+* [Paralelni Polis](organisations/paralelni_polis.md) - Runs a cypherpunk cafe and coworking/hacker-space in Prague, Czechia called The Institute of Crypto-Anarchy, The first (and maybe only) physical location to only accept payment in cryptocurrencies (Bitcoin and Litecoin)
 * The Bitcoin Foundation
 * The Tor Project
 * Protocol Labs